intagaming/tic-tac-toe-worker-node/README.md

 # tic-tac-toe-worker-node

+> Note: I switched back to using Go due to (possibly) performance and memory footprint.

 tic-tac-toe-worker-node is the "authoritative server" for the [tic-tac-toe][1] game.
 This server is made to be a **distributed server**, which means if there are 100 of these running, all the works that the client requests will be evenly